port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/backstage/backstage.md

 ```

 Done! after the script completes, you will see the new blueprints in Port, along with entities matching the data you have in your Backstage instance.

+## Next Steps

+### Export to GitOps

+Once all entities have been imported to Port, you will likely want to start managing them through specification files in Git.

+To do this, click on the three-dot icon in the top right corner of the Port UI, then select "Export Data" from the menu, followed by "Export to GitOps."
+This will download all the specification files to your local machine.

+You can then push them to your GitOps repository and begin managing them from there.

+To learn more about managing your Port entities using GitOps, refer to the [GitHub](../git/github/gitops/gitops.md) and [Bitbucket](../git/bitbucket/gitops/gitops.md) GitOps pages.